lorenzo-rovigatti/comp_bio_notes/folding.md

 :name: fig:HP_model_comparison
 :align: center

-(a) Compactness and (b) hydrophobicity as a function of the chain length for two HP lattice models and for real proteins.
+(a) Compactness and (b) hydrophobicity as a function of the chain length for (A) two HP lattice models and (B) real proteins.
 Dashed lines show the range of values.
 Adapted from [](doi:10.1002/prot.24067).
 ```

 But to what extent lattice and real proteins are similar?
 I will present some results reported in [](doi:10.1002/prot.24067).
 Therein, an exhaustive enumeration of all conformations of chains of lengths up to 25 has been carried out with two HP models: